 - Adequate bedding and sleeping bags for expected temperatures

-- Hiking boots or study shoes
+- Hiking boots or sturdy shoes

 - Protective gear like helmets, life jackets depending on activities

-- Long sleeved shirts and long pants for sun and insect protection
+- Long-sleeved shirts and long pants for sun and insect protection

 - Clothing that can be layered for temperature changes (sweatshirts, windbreakers, etc.)